 In 2015, our food’s “story” is as important as its taste.
 And one of the most important parts of that story is sustainability.
 Continue reading

-Coverage from The Boston Globe, featuring HSPH’s Walter Willett
+Coverage from the Huffington Post, featuring HSPH’s Walter Willett

 The Healthy Eating Plate — a simple, visual meal-planning guide that addresses important deficiencies in the U.S. government’s MyPlate icon—is now available in 15 languages, giving it the potential to reach over half the world’s population.